nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 ### Combinations and usage scenarios of CreateAttributeRequestItem

 The following table provides an overview of the possible kinds of Attributes that the Sender can create for the Recipient using the CreateAttributeRequestItem.
 It must be taken into account whether the [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) is an IdentityAttribute or a RelationshipAttribute and which Identity is its `owner`.
-If the Sender wants to create a RelationshipAttribute for the Recipient, a distinction must be made between which Identities the Relationship in question exists.
-Please note that the `<...>` notation is used as a placeholder for the actual data as usual.

 | Attribute Type | Attribute Owner | Possible? | Automation      | Examples/Reason                                                                                                                                                                                                                                                      |
 | -------------- | --------------- | :-------: | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |